epangelias/paracelsus/README.md

 ## TODO

-- Include markdown generated pages for use in blog or other things, could use it for pricing and welcome page
-- Generate sitemap
-- Maybe include markdown pages capability
-- Put alert box into global, global.alert()
+- Put alert box into global, global.alert(), for errors, messages, popups, etc
-- Make the generateAICOmpletion options the 2nc variable instead of first
-- Make createUser func have {} args
 - Auto catch all pages like in candela of homepage (causes issue when logged in and not logged in)